novomatic-tech/keycloak-kibana/readme.md

 ## Installing the plugin

 Before you install the plugin, you must have Kibana installed in the `$KIBANA_HOME` directory.
 You can download it [here](https://www.elastic.co/downloads/kibana).
+Also make sure that you have configured plugin in the ``kibana.yml`` file before installation (there are several mandatory parameters).

 ```bash
 # Remove the previously installed plugin (optional)